6 minutes read

 How to make your first request to GPT-5

 OpenAI’s Responses API is the modern endpoint.
-Chat Completions still works, but start with Responses unless you have a hard reason not to.
+The Chat Completions API still works, but start with Responses when you can.
+See the Responses API overview for details.

 macOS and Linux (Responses API):